-- Visits (such as media visits or political/administrative tours) to hazardous areas of the fire or areas that pose a fire behavior threat will be managed by meeting the requirements below:

-- Visits to the fireline must have the approval of the IC/Burn Boss.

-- Visitors must maintain communications with the DIVS or appropriate fireline supervisor of the area they are visiting.
+- Visits (such as media visits or political/administrative tours) to hazardous areas of the fire or areas that pose a fire behavior threat will be managed by meeting the requirements below: - Visits to the fireline must have the approval of the IC/Burn Boss. - Visitors must maintain communications with the DIVS or appropriate fireline supervisor of the area they are visiting. - Required Fireline PPE as referenced in the Personal Protective Equipment section of this chapter. - 10 Required field attire: - Undergarments made of 100 percent or the highest possible content of natural fibers or flame-resistant materials. - Required equipment/supplies: - o Hand tool. - o Water canteen.

-- 28 Required PPE:

-- Wildland fire boots.

-- Yellow long-sleeved flame resistant shirts.

-- Flame resistant trousers.

-- o Hard hat with chinstrap.

-- o Leather or leather/flame resistant combination gloves.
-Flight gloves are not approved for fireline use.

-- Fire shelter (M-2002), must also receive fire shelter training.

-- 36 Required field attire:

-- O Undergarments made of 100 percent or the highest possible content of natural fibers or flame-resistant materials.

-- 39 Required equipment/supplies:

-- o Hand tool.

-- o Water canteen.

-Visitors to the Fireline/RX Burns may be "Non-Escorted" or "Escorted"

-44 depending on the following requirements:
+17 Visitors to the Fireline/RX Burns may be "Non-Escorted" or "Escorted" depending on the following requirements: